Dantecool02/ML-market-prediction/LSTM_MSFT_Stock/ReadME.txt

 the model then has the freedom to just be corrected whenever it is wrong, predicting 30 days ahead is more interesting I now realised.

+KEY INSIGHT!
+Dont try to predict the future price as the model will simply copy the actual data but be delayed, completely useless model which appear proper.
+Instead try to model the difference in Value from day to day, as that is not given away by previous data in the same way, meaning the model cannot cheat.